mjfrigaard/sharing-your-work/manuscript/06chapter.md

 Fortunately, our `READMD.md` file documents our entire project!
 But using Rmarkdown means we're not limited to the themes and options provided by Github pages.

-#### 1) Create a project website index file
+### Create a website from your Rmarkdown file

-Let's say we don't like the `Slate` theme we selected from Github pages.
+What if we don't like the `Slate` theme we selected from Github pages?
 Fortunately, Rmarkdown and RStudio.Cloud give us the ability to create a new `.html` file we can use as our `index` file.

 We'll head back over to RStudio.Cloud, change some of the settings on our Rmarkdown `README.Rmd`, rename the output file to `index.html`and commit and push all these changes to Github.